GfSE/SAF-Specification/viewpoints/Operational-Story-Viewpoint.md

 * What are the operational scenarios(Operational Stories) relevant to the system?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 ## Presentation
-A use case diagram depicting model elements representing Operational Stories, and Operational Performers involved in the mission shall be used.
-In addition, an illustration (drawing, sketch, etc.), and/or a description in free text may provide a comprehensive understanding of the operational background.
+A use case diagram featuring model elements representing Operational Stories, and Operational Performers involved in the mission.
+Note: Illustrations (drawings, sketches, etc.), and/or descriptions in free text may provide a comprehensive understanding of the operational background.

 ## Profile Model Reference
 * [SAF_OperationalPerformer](../stereotypes.md#SAF_OperationalPerformer)